zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-06-Job-Push-resiliency/index.md

 ### With termination

-We wanted to verify the same with  terminating the gateway instead of a graceful shutdown (which is done within the restart command).
+We wanted to verify the same by terminating the gateway instead of a graceful shutdown (which is done within the restart command).

 ```shell
 $ zbchaos terminate gateway --verbose